The Future of Trade with Mike Short, Chief Scientific Adviser, DIT

 - Trade disputes and liberal vs. protectionist trade policies

 - Security and geopolitical issues impacting trade

 - Global challenges such as climate change, AMR and pandemics

 - Barriers to trade

 The workshop aims to bring together a wide audience of relevant experts who will debate the key questions around the future of global trade and scope what the dynamics of global trade might look like in the future.
-The workshop will commence with a cross sector panel, including Dr Mike Short CBE, DIT Chief Scientific Adviser, followed by an interactive session to discuss and agree the key research question for the future of global trade.
-The session will conclude following a roundtable for open discussions.
+The workshop will commence with a cross sector panel, including Dr Mike Short CBE, DIT Chief Scientific Adviser, and Professor Ngaire Woods, Dean of the Blavatnik School of Government and Professor of Global Economic Governance at Oxford University.
+The panel will followed by an interactive session of roundtable discussions, to establish the key drivers for change in international trade and research questions to address moving forward.

 Dr Mike Short CBE